-We rejoice in seeing so many of our homeless brothers become coworkers in the Lord's vineyard with us!
-Whether through lending their voices in beautiful songs of praise with the Stepping Stone Choir Team, leading some of our weekly Bible studies, spreading the Gospel, or sharing the love of Christ in serving the community, these servants have received the grace of our Lord Jesus to be saved through faith and called upon as His disciples to walk into His good work.
-(Ephesians 2:8-10)
+We rejoice in seeing so many of our homeless brothers become coworkers in the Lord's vineyard with us as they have received the grace of our Lord Jesus to be saved through faith and to walk into His good work!
+(Ephesians 2:8)

 Our brothers stay in shelters, abandoned buildings, and public parks, under bridges, or on the streets, and we believe our Lord will use them as His disciples for bringing others into His Kingdom through these important mission fields.

-Thanks be to God for Atlanta Mission, Lutheran Church of the Redeemer, and Peace Lutheran Church for their partnership in these discipleship ministries.
+Thanks be to God for Atlanta Mission and the pastor and ministry leaders who join us for their partnership in these discipleship ministries.

-Twenty two retreats have been held to date.
-Through these retreats, more than 350 homeless brothers have completed the program and 32 brothers have been baptized into Christ becoming children of God.
+Twenty three retreats have been held to date.
+Through these retreats, more than 400 homeless brothers have completed the program and 33 brothers have been baptized into Christ becoming children of God.
+Hallelujah!

 GLORY TO GOD!!!

 God has blessed me with peace and more understanding of His Word.
 It just gets better and better with me.
 I learned more completely about Jesus, what He came to do and how it affects the entire earth.
 It does not matter where you come from and what you did, God still loves you and wants you to know Him and learn from Him.
 I learned that no matter what is haunting me or troubling me, or what is on my mind, God is the author and finisher of my faith.
 God is in control and God is love!